walmartlabs/lacinia/docs/tutorial/testing-1.rst

 additional tests easier.

 Importantly, we create a new system, start it, run tests and check expectations, and then stop the system, all within the test.
-Starting a system is not a heavy weight operation, so starting a new system for each individual test, or perhaps for each test namespace, is not problematic.
+Starting a system is not a heavy weight operation, so starting a new system for each individual test is not problematic [#pernamespace]_.

 The use of ``(try ... finally)``, however, is vitally important.
-If a test errors (throws an exception), we need to ensure that the system started by the test is, in fact, shutdown; otherwise the started Jetty threads will continue to run, keeping port 8989 bound - and therefore, preventing later tests from starting.
+If a test errors (throws an exception), we need to ensure that the system started by the test is, in fact, shutdown; otherwise the started Jetty threads will continue to run, keeping port 8989 bound - and therefore, preventing later tests from even starting.

+The test itself is quite simple: we execute a query and ensure the correct query response.
 Because we control the initial test data [#testdata]_ we know what at least a couple of rows in our database look like.

-It's quite easy to craft a tiny GraphQL query and execute it; that will flow through Lacinia, to our field resolvers, to the database access code, and ultimately to the database, just like in the diagram.
+It's quite easy to craft a tiny GraphQL query and execute it; execution of that query will flow through Lacinia, to our field resolvers, to the database access code, and ultimately to the database, just like in the diagram.
+Because queries are expected to be side-effect free, simply checking the query result is sufficient - as we'll see, testing mutations is a bit more involved.

 Running the Tests
 -----------------

+We've written the tests, but now it's time to execute them.

 There's a number of ways to run Clojure tests.

 Let's look at running them with the command line first.